librenms/librenms/doc/Developing/Support-New-OS.md

 `./scripts/new-os.php -h 101 -o test-os -t network -v cisco`

 The process will then step you through the process with some more questions.
 Please be warned, this is currently pre-beta and may cause some issues.
-Please let us know of any on IRC.
+Please let us know of any on [Discord](https://t.libren.ms/discord).